docker/machine/docs/dockermachine.md

 INFO[0000] Creating SSH key...
 INFO[0000] Creating Digital Ocean droplet...
 INFO[0002] Waiting for SSH...
-INFO[0085] "staging" has been created and is now the active machine.
-To point Docker at this machine, run: export DOCKER_HOST=$(machine url) DOCKER_AUTH=identity
+INFO[0085] "staging" has been created and is now the active machine INFO[0085] To connect: docker $(machine config dev) staging
 ```

 For convenience, `machine` will use sensible defaults for choosing settings such